adam-amara/Metabolomics-tutorial/README.md

 Here you will use interactive Jupyter Notebooks run in Binder to test an example of a metabolomics data analysis workflow.

-Here we present you 2 main Jupyter Notebooks, with one containing an exemple of data pre-processing and processing and one with a data analysis workflow:
+Here we present you a Jupyter Notebook containing a data analysis workflow:

-* Notebook 1: Metabolomics data processing.

-* Notebook 2: Metabolomics data analysis workflow
+* Notebook 1: Metabolomics data analysis workflow

 The data analysis tutorial is inspired and derived from the Jupyter Notebooks tutorial based on publication: "Toward Collaborative Open Data Science in Metabolomics using Jupyter Notebooks and Cloud Computing". `SI_Mendez_etal_2019`